The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-multiplexor.md

 **-l**

-:   Log certain events, including the output of the Perl workers\'
+:   Log certain events, including the output of the Perl workers'
     standard-error, using syslog.
 Normally, the multiplexor does not log much information.